We're living in a time where performance is often valued more than truth — and people can feel the cost.

 You don't find out what a team is made of when things are easy, but in moments where something is at stake.
 The teams that understand those moments and know how to move through them are the ones that perform consistently, not occasionally.

-Most communication issues aren't about skill, they're about hesitation.
-People usually know what they want to say.
-They just don't say it clearly—or at all.
-In the gap between what's true and what's expressed, confusion builds, expectations distort, and trust breaks down fast.
+Most communication issues are not about skill, they're about hesitation.
+People usually know what they need to say.
+They just do not say it clearly, directly, or soon enough.
+In the gap between what is true and what is expressed, confusion builds, expectations distort, and trust breaks down quickly.

-This talk examines what actually gets in the way of clear, direct communication, especially in conversations that carry weight.
-Drawing from her work in media and high-performance environments, Kate Eckman breaks down how communication shifts under pressure and how to respond with clarity instead of instinct.
-When people clearly say what they mean and at the right time, everything works better: decisions, relationships, and results.
+This keynote examines what actually gets in the way of clear, direct communication, especially in conversations that carry weight.
+Drawing from her background in media, leadership development, and high-performance environments, Kate shows audiences how communication shifts under pressure and how to respond with clarity instead of avoidance, over-explaining, or reactivity.

 Attendees will learn how to: